-When it comes to the ins and outs of filing a DBA claim, the first step you must take, is always tell the truth.
+When it comes to the in's and out's of filing a DBA claim, the first step you must take, is always tell the truth.
 Under no circumstances, never sugar coat anything.
-The moment you start to over exaggerate your injury, is the moment you can kiss you case good bye.
-Count on it.

 The Next Step

 Before you fill out any forms or start the process of your DBA claim, you need to do your research.
 Order my free book, Win Your Defense Base Act Case: The Ultimate Straight Talk Roadmap To The Medical Treatment and Money You and Your Family Deserve.
-It is full of helpful information that will only benefit you on your road to recovery with your Defense Base Act Claim.
+It is full of helpful information that will help your win your Defense Base Act Claim.

 Need Help Right Now?